 Conclusion of cases without adopting infringement or commitments decisions

-In November 2019, the CMA closed its investigation relating to alleged anticompetitive agreements, concerted practices and suspected abuse of dominance in relation to a generic pharmaceutical product.
-The CMA decided to close this investigation on administrative priority grounds having considered its prioritisation principles and information available at the time.
-The case was initially opened in October 2017.
+In August 2020, the CMA closed its investigation relating to alleged anticompetitive agreements and suspected abuse of dominance by various parties in the entertainment and recreation services sector.
+The CMA decided to close this investigation on administrative priority grounds having considered its prioritisation principles.
+The case was initially opened in August 2019.

 Pfizer and Flynn